raquo/scala-dom-types/README.md

 _Scala DOM Types_ is provided under the [MIT license](https://github.com/raquo/scala-dom-types/blob/master/LICENSE.md).

-Files in [`defs`](https://github.com/raquo/scala-dom-types/tree/master/shared/src/main/scala/com/raquo/domtypes/generic/defs) directory contain listings of DOM attributes, props, styles, etc. – Those were adapted from Li Haoyi's [ScalaTags](http://www.lihaoyi.com/scalatags/#License), which is also MIT licensed.
+Files in the [`defs`](https://github.com/raquo/scala-dom-types/tree/master/shared/src/main/scala/com/raquo/domtypes/defs) directory contain listings of DOM element tags, attributes, props, styles, etc. – Those were originally adapted from Li Haoyi's [ScalaTags](http://www.lihaoyi.com/scalatags/#License), which is also MIT licensed.

-Comments marked with "MDN" or linking to MDN website are taken or derived from content created by Mozilla Contributors and are licensed under Creative Commons Attribution-ShareAlike license (CC-BY-SA), v2.5.
+Comments pertaining to individual DOM element tags, attributes, properties and event properties, as well as CSS properties and their special values / keywords, are taken or derived from content created by Mozilla Contributors and are licensed under Creative Commons Attribution-ShareAlike license (CC-BY-SA), v2.5.